Spirasi: Core activities

-Alongside 8 other organisations, including Movement of Asylum Seekers in Ireland, Spirasi called on the Irish government to speed up the processing of vulnerable asylum seekers to get them out of Direct Provision centres as quickly as possible.
+Alongside 8 other organisations, including Movement of Asylum Seekers in Ireland, Spirasi called on the Irish government to speed up the processing of vulnerable asylum seekers to get them out of direct provision centres as quickly as possible.

-Spirasi are one of the organisations included in the Asylum Archive, a project which documents the experiences of refugees and asylum seekers in Ireland including Direct Provision.
+Spirasi is one of the organisations included in the Asylum Archive, a project which documents the experiences of refugees and asylum seekers in Ireland including direct provision.